gggina/gitbook-scrapbook/test_ref.md

 ### withCauseOf `DEPRECATED`

-This functionality is depricated.
+This functionality is deprecated.
 It has been replaced by the **Root Cause Analysis** section in the visulaizer.
 The construct will be parsed, but will not produce any additional components.